TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 - Killing useless Tasks (Explorer is one of them)
 - Disabeling useless Services
 - Lower the Priority of some Processes
-- Clears the Recycle Bin, Temp Folder and the Prefetch Folder
+- Clears the Recycle Bin, Temp, Prefetch and SoftwareDistribution Download Folder
 - Disables HPET (High Precision Event Timer)
+- Changes Powerplan
+- Overclocks GPU (if MSI Afterburner is Installed and Profiles are set!)
+- Flushes DNS

-It also has a Launcher integrated so you can launch your Games quick and optimize afterwards.
+It also has a Launcher integrated so you can launch your Games quick and optimize afterwards.<br/>
+Also it has small Menus like the Tool and App Menu where you can add Programs by editing the Script.

 This is meant as a Template so you will need to edit it before use (Changing Paths, adding Games, adding Tasks etc.).<br/>
 That also means if there is stuff you don't want to disable or anything else edit it to your liking.<br/>
-I just configured it for my use how i need it.
+Currently it obviously is configured to my needs.<br/>
+There is a Test Menu you can enter from every select screen when you type test_menu to test things when editing the Script.

 In some Games like Left 4 Dead, Raft, Dead by Daylight and even Cemu Emulator it helped with my fps and lags a lot!<br/>
 This isn't a Game Changer just simple optimization so the System will have less work.

 Here are my System Specs i use it on:<br/>

-- AMD A8 5600k APU (OC on 4.22 GHz)
+- AMD A8 5600k APU (OC on 4.2 GHz)
 - 2x8 GB DDR3 1600MHz
 - Nvidia GeForce GTX 960 2GB (Core Clock +230, Memory Clock +650)
 - Asus A88XM-A Mainboard
-- Windows 10 x64 Pro
+- Windows 11 x64 Pro

-I also made an 3DMark Test with the Free Version:
+I also made an 3DMark Test with the Free Version (Test made on Windows 10):

 Before: